-- a.
-All (NEW) 21st CCLC Principal(s), Site Coordinator(s), and 21st CCLC Director(s) (if applicable) participated in the Grant Leadership Orientation (GLO) to understand grant requirements and regulations. - b.
-Additionally, all (NEW and CONTINUING) Principal(s), Site Coordinator(s), and 21st CCLC Director(s) (if applicable) participated in the 21st CCLC annual symposium to support the success and best practices of the 21st CCLC program.
+a.
+All (NEW and CONTINUING) Principal(s), Site Coordinator(s), and 21st CCLC Director(s) (if applicable) participated in the 21st CCLC annual symposium to support the success and best practices of the 21st CCLC program.
 Any exceptions to this requirement must be approved in writing by ADE 21st CCLC program specialist assigned to the grantee.